tinrupcic5/JwtRoleBasedApi/README.md

 This project demonstrates how to implement Role-Based Access Control (RBAC) in a Spring Boot application using JWT (JSON Web Tokens) for user authentication and authorization.
 The system manages different user roles, such as **Admin**, **User**, etc., to restrict access to resources based on the roles assigned to users.

-We use **Spring Boot**, **Spring Security**, and **JWT** for secure token generation and role validation.
+Project use **Spring Boot**, **Spring Security**, and **JWT** for secure token generation and role validation.
 This setup ensures that only authorized users with the appropriate roles can access specific endpoints.

 - Building a Role-Based Access Control System with JWT in Spring Boot